-Misconfigurations and Isolated Adversaries: Whisper guarantees path integrity for route advertisements in the presence of misconfigurations or isolated adversaries; i.e., any invalid route advertisement due to a misconfiguration or isolated adversary with either a fake AS path or with any of the fields of the AS path being tampered (e.g., addition, modification or deletion of AS's) will be detected.
-Path integrity also implies that an isolated adversary cannot exploit BGP policies to create favorable invalid routes.
+Misconfigurations and Isolated Adversaries: Whisper guarantees path integrity for route advertisements in the presence of misconfigurations or isolated adversaries; i.e., any invalid plies that an isolated adversary cannot exploit BGP policies to create favorable invalid routes.
 In addition, Whisper can identify the offending router if it is propagating a significant number of invalid routes.
 Listen detects reachability problems caused by errors in the data plane, but is only applicable for destination prefixes that observe TCP traffic.